MJ Melendez Player Props: Royals vs. Marlins

 Marlins Pitching Rankings

-- Garrett makes the start for the Marlins, his 11th of the season.
-He is 1-2 with a 4.22 ERA and 54 strikeouts through 53 1/3 innings pitched.
+- The Marlins will send Luzardo (4-4) to the mound for his 13th start of the season.
+He is 4-4 with a 4.05 ERA and 78 strikeouts through 66 2/3 innings pitched.

-- In his last outing on Wednesday against the San Diego Padres, the left-hander went 5 1/3 innings, giving up one earned run while surrendering two hits.
+- His last time out was on Thursday against the San Diego Padres, when the lefty threw 5 1/3 innings, surrendering five earned runs while allowing four hits.

-- In 11 games this season, the 25-year-old has a 4.22 ERA and 9.1 strikeouts per nine innings, while allowing a batting average of .274 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.